Advertisement

 Learn to identify flea eggs on dogs

-How do flea eggs on dogs actually look? © Irina Kozorog, Shutterstock
+What do flea eggs on dogs actually look like? ©Irina Kozorog, Shutterstock

 Fleas like to live in warm places.
 That is why summer is considered the prime flea season.
 During these months, you need to be very careful and stay vigilant with fleas.
-If you live in a warmer climate, then you have to stay vigilant all year long.
+If you live in a warmer climate, you must stay vigilant all year.

 Generally, a female flea can lay between four to eight flea eggs on dogs after each meal.
 Fleas can increase egg production right before they die.
-When looking for flea eggs on dogs, you need to look for tiny things that resemble dandruff or salt.
-“Looking for fleas on the pet’s stomach and around their tail are two good and easy places to check your pet for live fleas”, says Dr Kristen Vance.
+When looking for flea eggs on pets, you need to look for tiny things that resemble dandruff or salt.
 If you believe that your dog has fleas but you don’t see any flea eggs, check their sleeping areas.
 If your dog’s bed is dark, this will make it much easier to spot tiny white flea eggs.

 Other indicators of flea eggs on dogs

-There are two other indicators that can help you identify the presence of fleas on dogs.
-On one side you have flea dirt.
-It is the faeces left behind by fleas.
-You can identify it on your dog’s body by looking for spots that look like dark dirt.
-“If you see this dirt and hit it with a drop of water, you will see a blood colour”, says Dr Vance.
-On the other side, you can also look for flea larvae and pupae.
+Another indicator that your dog has fleas is if you see spots on their body that look like dirt.
+This could be faeces left behind by fleas.
+Drop a small amount of water on it and you'll likely see a blood-red colour.
+Alternatively, you can also look for flea larvae and pupae.
 After fleas are born, they are larvae for 4 to 18 days.
 Flea larvae look like very small maggots.
 Once larvae grow enough, they form a cocoon and become pupae.
 They can live in this cocoon for one week up to one year.

 Preventing flea eggs on dogs

-By eliminating the flea eggs on dogs, you are putting an end to the cycle.
+Effective flea control starts with regular grooming and bathing to remove fleas and their eggs.
+Eliminating the flea eggs on pets helps control the flea population and end the cycle.
 This is perhaps the most effective step that you can take to prevent a flea infestation.
 If you are targeting the flea eggs, make sure that you get to them before it’s too late.
-In warmer climates, fleas can hatch far more rapidly than in cold climate.
+In warmer climates, fleas can hatch far more rapidly than in cold climates.

-It is vital to understand the flea cycle and everything you must do to disrupt it.
+Understanding the flea cycle and everything you must do to disrupt it is vital.
 Remember what flea eggs on dogs look like!
-If your dog starts showing signs of a flea infestation, you need to start taking measures to stop it!
+If your dog starts showing signs of a flea infestation, you must start taking measures to stop it before it becomes a serious problem for your pet and the rest of your household.

 More advice on...